-As I mentioned, Garfield didn’t want to be president, and he never sought the nomination.
+As I mentioned, Garfield didn’t want to be president and never sought the nomination.
 In fact, he was a loud supporter of Senator John Sherman and went to the Republican National Convention that year to place Sherman’s name in for nomination.
 But the people loved him and knew him to be a great leader.
 So the people nominated him.
 And the nomination didn’t sit well with Garfield.
 In fact, Garfield is quoted as saying, “I rise to a question of order.
 I challenge the correctness of the announcement.
 The announcement contains votes for me.
 No man has a right, without the consent of the person voted for, to announce that person’s name, and vote for him in this convention.
-Such consent I have not given!”
+Such consent I have not given!“

 You can learn more about Garfield by clicking here.